evgenyneu/JsonSwiftson/README.md

 * Support casting to optional types.
 * Check if the mapping was successful.
 * Make sure mapping is fast.
-* Write beautiful and well-tested code 🌅.
+* Write beautiful code 🌅.

 ### Example